patrykorwat/swe-competency-matrix/README.md

 Note2: There is no single standard vocabulary for levels.
 Every organization has a different system, often contradictory e.g. staff is before principal and vice-versa.

+Note3: some of the biggest organizations, with 10-50k+ employees, establish roles of a distinguished and fellow engineer.
+While it makes sense for those roles to exist there, it doesn't make sense to establish such roles at smaller organizations.
+After all, there can be always senior principal...

 ## Generalized matrix

 * [github.com/h3h/leveling-matrix](https://h3h.github.io/leveling-matrix/)